lucidworks/streams/README.md

 ## Stream Projects
 The following streamable projects may be launched for demonstration purposes on Google Cloud Compute and/or modified to run on other cloud platforms.
 These projects typically include a video guide and accompanying Fusion application.

-- [Buttons](https://github.com/lucidworks/streams/tree/master/projects/buttons) - The Buttons project implements [https://streams.lucidworks.com/](https://streams.lucidworks.com/), which may be used by Github users to launch instances of Lucidworks Fusion running various Application Streams.
+- [Buttons](https://github.com/lucidworks/streams/tree/master/projects/buttons) - The Buttons project implements [https://streams.lucidworks.com/](https://streams.lucidworks.com/), which may be used by Github users to launch short-lived instances of Lucidworks Fusion which may run various Application Streams.
 A comprehensive list of Streams will soon be available at [Lucidworks Labs](https://lucidworks.com/labs).

 - [Samjna Image Perception for Fusion](https://github.com/lucidworks/streams/tree/master/projects/samjna) - Samjna (sam-ji-na) adds image-based perception capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/) using a general AI network.